mpv-player/mpv/DOCS/man/options.rst

     or it will work only for files which use the layout implicit to your ALSA device).

+``--alsa-buffer-time=<microseconds>``
+    Set the requested buffer time in microseconds.
+A value of 0 skips requesting anything from the ALSA API.
+This and the ``--alsa-periods`` option uses the ALSA ``near`` functions to set the requested parameters.
+If doing so results in an empty configuration set, setting these parameters is skipped.

+    Both options control the buffer size.
+A low buffer size can lead to higher CPU usage and audio dropouts, while a high buffer size can lead to higher latency in volume changes and other filtering.

+``--alsa-periods=<number>``
+    Number of periods requested from the ALSA API.
+See ``--alsa-buffer-time`` for further remarks.

 GPU renderer options
 -----------------------